 Basically, I fractured my skull, didn’t get x-rayed until 5 days later, and was sent home to lie in bed, throwing up.

-Today I would have been seen in an ER, received imaging of my head, would likely have been hospitalized, likely treated for nausea, and then have had follow up with therapists (speech, physical, occupational, possibly mental health).
+Today I would have been seen in an ER, received imaging of my head, would likely have been hospitalized, treated for nausea, and then have had follow up with therapists (speech, physical, occupational, possibly mental health).
 Today, a skull fracture is recognized by default with an assumption that there is internal brain bleeding.
 But alas, I had no treatment until almost 50 years later.

-Incredibly, no one ever mentioned the letters “TBI” to me and I spent my entire life dealing with TBI-related gremlins (about 18 of them).
+Incredibly, no one mentioned the letters “TBI” to me and I spent my entire life dealing with TBI-related gremlins (about 18 of them).
 In the spring of 2018, I was searching online for something unrelated to TBI when I stumbled on an ebook about traumatic brain injuries.
 I started reading and there, on every paragraph of many pages was a description of what I had been dealing with.
 I was stunned.
 This was followed weeks later by a chance meeting of a friend of a friend who made a joke about brain injuries (it’s okay, it was funny).
 I joked he was probably referring to me as I’d had a few.
 He asked me to briefly describe them, which I did.
 His response was “I cannot believe you are standing in front of me on two feet and speaking coherently“.
 Unknown to me, the late Eric Ming had a PhD in neuropsychology.
 That brief conversation changed my life and was likely the most important conversation I have had in my entire life.

 I then made an appointment to discuss this with my doctor.
 In all my life, I had never been asked about my head injuries and had never had a discussion about them with a health care professional.
 I was diagnosed with post-TBI issues and referred to a neuropsychologist (a specialist in the cognitive effects of brain injuries).
-I was also put on medication for a while too.
+I was also put on medication for a while.

 All things considered, I view myself as one of the luckiest people on earth.
 I now know people who had far less injuries than I yet far worse outcomes.
 I also know people who had devastating head injuries with very difficult and partial recoveries, and some who have made incredible recoveries.
 Several years ago a physician said it was remarkable how well I had done.
 In the summer of 2022, another physician called me a “miracle” for having done so well.
+Especially considering no one ever told me I had TBI nor provided any care for TBI.

 Under the advice of my doctors, I now avoid activities that might lead to further head injuries (like bicycling).
-The effects of TBI may be cumulative – that means a mild injury now could have much worse effects than would normally occur from a mild injury.
+The effects of TBI may be cumulative – that means a mild injury now could have worse effects than would normally occur from a mild injury.

 I often refer to myself as a brain injured idiot – seems pretty accurate and gets that out of the way up front.
 I mean, what’s your excuse?
 Hah hah.